pluginever/wc-variation-images/readme.txt

 9. Product Single Page Light box with Social Share.

 == Changelog ==
+= 1.2.3 ( 24th May, 2025 ) =
+* Fix - Fixed some known issues.
+* Enhance - Remove unused code.

-= 1.2.2 ( 04th May 2025 ) =
+= 1.2.2 ( 04th May, 2025 ) =
-* Compatibility - Compatible with the latest WordPress version (6.8).
-* Compatibility - Compatible with the latest WooCommerce version (9.8).
+* Compatibility - Compatible with the latest version of WordPress and WooCommerce.
-* Fix - Some Known Issues
+* Fix - Some known issues.

 = 1.2.1 ( 27th March, 2025 )=
-* Compatibility - Checked compatibility with WC latest version
+* Compatibility - Checked compatibility with WC latest version.

 = 1.2.0 ( 15th January, 2025 )=
 * Enhance - Update Framework